statgen/locuszoom/assets/docs/index.md

 The "classic" LocusZoom plot consists of two panels: a GWAS scatter plot on top, and a view of nearby genes in the region on bottom.
 See [simple GWAS template](simplest_template.html) for the code you will need to get started.
 This introduction describes the very broad outlines of the process, but additional guides are available that cover each piece in more detail.

-### Do you really need to write code?
+## Do you really need to write code?
-If your only goal is to generate a LocusZoom plot, we provide two "plot your own data" services that do not require writing any code at all:
+If your only goal is to generate a LocusZoom plot, we provide two "plot your own data" services that provide the benefits of LocusZoom.js without writing any code at all:

 * [LocalZoom](https://statgen.github.io/localzoom/) - Generate plots from a tabix-indexed file, without uploading for a shared server.
 Good for sensitive data.
 * [my.locuszoom.org](https://my.locuszoom.org) - Upload your data to our server to create interactive, shareable plots plus summary information (such as a manhattan plot and list of top loci).
 The upload process will add annotations such as rsID and nearby genes of interest.

-## What does LocusZoom.js provide?
+# What does LocusZoom.js provide?
 LocusZoom-style visualizations are widely used throughout the field of genetics, and this is by no means the only tool available for creating them.
 However, many existing tools only create a static image.
 LocusZoom.js was designed to power large data-exploration hubs such as PheWeb or the HuGeAMP family of knowledge portals: it can be used by websites that want to take full advantage of what the web browser has to offer.

 * A public [REST API](https://portaldev.sph.umich.edu/docs/api/v1/#introduction) with "standard" datasets that are useful for any LocusZoom plot (genes, recombination rate, etc), and an associated [LDServer](https://portaldev.sph.umich.edu/playground) to calculate on-the-fly Linkage Disequilibrium for 1000G